savaslabs/savaslabs.github.io/_posts/2017-02-27-on-web-typography-review.md

 - Methods for classifying typefaces that are descriptive and useful when evaluating and choosing typefaces
-- An overview of the characters and styles that a well-developed typeface will offer (true bolds and italics, language sets, punctuation, etc.)
+- An overview of the characters and styles that a well-developed typeface will offer (true bolds and italics, language sets and punctuation among others)

 ## Evaluating typefaces